HobbitsGit/homelab/README.md

 ---

-*Built and maintained by [YOUR_NAME] — mostly held together by caffeine and stubbornness.*
+*Built and maintained by Mr. Hobbit — mostly held together by caffeine and stubbornness.*